manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/05-testing-our-setup.md

 ### Create the Orange Circle Scene
 The orange circle scene is pretty much identical to the Green Circle Screen, only it loads the **orange_circle.png** content and displays the text "Orange Circle Scene" when rendered.

 Because of this, we won't discuss the code directly, as we already did that above.
 Instead I'll just add it here for you to copy and paste.

+:::note Perform the Following
-Add a new class file to your project called **OrangeCircleScene.cs**, then add the following code to it
+Add a new class file to your project called **OrangeCircleScene.cs**, then add the following code to it.

 **using statements**
 ```csharp